 This guidance presents the key components prescribed by the Commissioner to be included in a Verification Report, as follows:

-the LEP's Final CSM with sufficient detail of relevant findings and rationale to support the CSM and the LEP's verification that the investigation was completed in accordance with prevailing standards and guidelines, including the 2007 Site Characterization Guidance Document;
+- the LEP's Final Conceptual Site Model (CSM) with sufficient detail of relevant findings and rationale to support the CSM and the LEP's verification that the investigation was completed in accordance with prevailing standards and guidelines, including the Site Characterization Guidance Document;

-description of all means and methods used to demonstrate compliance in accordance with the RSRs, as indicated on the verification form.
+- description of all means and methods used to demonstrate compliance in accordance with the RSRs, as indicated on the verification form.

 Any questions regarding the Verification Report Guidance Document may be directed to the Remediation Division at (860) 424-3705.